 One of the biggest challenges to getting an adult high school diploma or a GED is finding a legitimate, accredited program to enroll in.
 This is really important because you cannot recover the time or money spent on a fake program.

-These programs may allow you to obtain a certain number of credits from your work experience and from online classes.
+Legitimate high school diploma programs may allow you to obtain a certain number of credits from your work experience and from online classes.
 However, the rules vary by program so it’s important to look into all your options.

 How to Get a GED